AaltoSciComp/scicomp-docs/data/plans.rst

 However, it *is* worth doing a bit of planning about data, even aside from the required bureaucratic exercise.
 It is true that researches focus on the next paper.
 Data has long-term value even inside Aalto, and if you don't try hard it will get lost.
-Do

 Practical DMP
 =============